-SECTION 3: EDUCATIONAL PROGRAM
+SECTION 2: EDUCATIONAL PROGRAM

-- A. School Mission.
-The mission of the School is as follows: The Mission of Heritage Community Charter School is to create an atmosphere of mutual respect where students feel safe and are challenged to become their best selves as they develop a curiosity and love of learning that will continue throughout their lives and prepare them for post-secondary education, careers, and service in their communities as well educated leaders who desire to preserve a democratic society and who act with integrity and character. - B. Grades Served.
-The School may serve students in grades K-8. - C. Design Elements.
+A. School Mission.
+The mission of the School is as follows: The Mission of Heritage Community Charter School is to create an atmosphere of mutual respect where students feel safe and are challenged to become their best selves as they develop a curiosity and love of learning that will continue throughout their lives and prepare them for postsecondary education, careers, and service in their communities as well educated leaders who desire to preserve a democratic society and who act with integrity and character.

+- B. Grades Served.
+The School may serve students in grades Kindergarten through 8. - C. Design Elements.
 The School shall implement and maintain the following essential design elements of its educational program: - K-5 Dual Language Spanish Immersion Program to foster secondary language development, a Classical Liberal Arts curriculum to foster development of high order thinking in all grades utilizing the Core Knowledge Sequence as the framework, and offering Spanish and Logic in the middle school grades.
-HCCS will also continue a strong character education program. - D. Standardized Testing.
+HCCS will also continue a strong character education program.
+This can be measured via observation, curriculum review and lesson plans. - D. Standardized Testing.
 Students of the School shall be tested with the same standardized tests as other Idaho public school students. - E. Accreditation.
-The School shall be accredited as provided by rule of the state board of education.
+The School shall be accredited as provided by rule of the State Board of Education.